Governors Island: Current services

-Governors Island has two ferry landings, Soissons Landing and Yankee Pier.
+Governors Island has two ferry landings: Soissons Landing and Yankee Pier.
 Soissons Landing, located at the northern shore of the island, contains two slips.
+The current cast-iron piers of Soissons Landing were built in 1947 and commemorate the Battle of Soissons during World War I, during which over half of the 16th Regiment were killed.
+Building 148, a brick waiting room built in 1917, is located directly to the west.
 Ferries travel from here to Slip 7 at the Battery Maritime Building, located adjacent to the Staten Island Ferry Whitehall Terminal in Manhattan's Financial District.
 The ride is about 7 minutes long.
 These ferries are operated by HMS Ferries for The Trust for Governors Island and operate daily when the island is open.

 Ferries also operate to Yankee Pier on the southeastern side of the island, which is served by two ferry routes.
 One route is operated by HMS Ferries for The Trust on weekends and travels to Red Hook as of the 2020 season (though it traveled to Pier 6 of Brooklyn Bridge Park prior to 2020).
 The second route is the Governors Island route operated by NYC Ferry; during summer weekends, the route travels to Pier 11/Wall Street in Manhattan's Financial District, where it meets the other six NYC Ferry routes.
 Starting in November 2021, NYC Ferry has run the South Brooklyn route from Yankee Pier during the winter and on summer weekdays.
 The South Brooklyn route travels to Red Hook; Piers 1 and 6 of Brooklyn Bridge Park; Pier 11/Wall Street; and Corlears Hook in Manhattan.